Traditional UX Is Obsolete

 4. Agile UX: Show your chops.

 Agile iterative design refines requirements and designs at increasing levels of fidelity.
 It's critical to have continuous feedback from customers along the way.
 There are lots of activities and deliverables and software tools that can be plugged in as needed.
-The team dynamics should harmonize in a way that everyone feels they're making progress.

 5. Validate with real customers.